Fasibru/Eisenhower_Project_Managemet/README.md

 * [Typescript](https://www.typescriptlang.org/)

 Naturally there are further dependencies like [webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/).

-So far the app was developed with/for Chrome and I already encountered problems with Safari.
-Those will be tackled in the future.
-CSS prefixing isn't included yet either.

 ## Prerequisites
 To make the app work there are a few things you have to do first and which are outlined below.
 Once you are settled you can access the app in the browser with <https://localhost:3000> if you have started it with the development script (see respective section).